inspirehep/rest-api-doc/README.md

 This document explains how to access [INSPIRE](https://inspirehep.net) metadata programmatically through a REST API.

-## Questions
+## Questions & comments

-If you have any issues using the API or would like some help, please open [an issue](https://github.com/inspirehep/rest-api-doc/issues) or [send us an email](mailto:feedback@inspirehep.net).
+If you have any issues using the API, would like some help, or have some suggestions for improving the API or its documentation, please open [an issue](https://github.com/inspirehep/rest-api-doc/issues) or [send us an email](mailto:feedback@inspirehep.net).

 ## API Overview